Starting a New Agentic Project

 # Skip prompts

-ark generate agent customer-support --no-interactiveThis creates agents/customer-support.yaml.
+ark generate agent customer-support --no-interactiveThis creates agents/customer-support-agent.yaml with dummy description and prompt, and the reference to default model.
 Edit the generated agent configuration:

 apiVersion: ark.mckinsey.com/v1alpha1